Skip Navigation and Go To Content

 “I get a lot of inspiration and energy from the students,” Jeske said.
 “When I teach, I learn, too.
 I firmly believe dentistry is a lifelong learning career as much as it is that of patient care.”

-Over his tenure at the School of Dentistry, Jeske has served in a variety of leadership positions, including chairman of the Department of Pharmacology (1987-93), chairman of the Department of Restorative Dentistry and Biomaterials (2004-08), associate dean for strategic planning (2008-13), and currently associate dean for strategic planning and continuing dental education.
+Over his tenure at the School of Dentistry, Jeske has served in a variety of leadership positions, including chair of the Department of Pharmacology (1987-93), chair of the Department of Restorative Dentistry and Biomaterials (2004-08), associate dean for strategic planning (2008-13), and currently associate dean for strategic planning and continuing dental education.

 “This ranks among one of the highest recognitions of my career,” Jeske said.
 “It really doesn’t get much better than this when talking about UTHealth Houston School of Dentistry, especially coming in as a non-alumnus.
 I didn’t imagine this award at a faculty retreat, because that’s typically when we recognize annual faculty awards for research, mentoring, and teaching, but that also made it special to be among all my great colleagues at the School of Dentistry.